 Understanding Your Delivery Ticket

 At each delivery, a copy of a propane delivery ticket will be left for you.
 This is your invoice.
 A pre-addressed envelope will also be left for your convenience to mail with your payment.
-(Payments can also be made online or over the phone.)
+(Payments can also be made online or over the phone.

 Use this guide for a breakdown of what the different parts of your propane invoice mean.
+Depending on the service/type of propane equipment that is at your house, you may notice a difference between tickets.
+These tickets provide the same basic information regarding your delivery.

 1. Delivery Address: The Propane bulk drivers will use this address to find your house/business.